Muhammad-Hamim/AI-Human-Teacher/src/components/Pages/AskAi/voice-chat/README.md

 2. Modifying the color schemes in SpeechWaveform
 3. Adjusting animation parameters in the components
 4. Editing the dialog content in TeacherVoiceModal
+5. Customizing markdown styles in the markdownStyles object

 ## Example Usage